Agoric/documentation/main/e2e-testing.md

 ### Test Structure

-`@agoric/synpress` is based on [Cypress](https://www.cypress.io/).
-In Cypress, you use `describe` blocks to group related tests together, and `it` blocks to define individual test cases within those groups.
+You use `describe` blocks to group related tests together, and `it` blocks to define individual test cases within those groups.

 ```js
 describe('User Login', () => {